-Course Code Course Title Pre-requisite ASU Credit Hour NQF Credit Hour NQF Level
+Course Code Course Title Credit Hours Prerequisite

-Group 1
+Group (1)

-BA204 Knowledge Management BA102 3 12 7
+BA204 Knowledge Management 3 BA102

-BA246 Managerial Economic BA101 + ECO104 3 12 7
+BA246 Managerial Economic 3 BA101 + ECO104

-BA313 Public Relations BA102 + BA211 3 12 7
+BA313 Public Relations 3 BA102 + BA211

-BA314 Commercial Promotion BA102 + BA211 3 12 7
+BA314 Commercial Promotion 3 BA102 + BA211

-Group 2 2
+Group (2)

-BA333 Planning and Selecting Human Resource BA231 3 12 8
+BA333 Planning and Selecting Human Resource 3 BA231

-BA445 Total Quality Management BA342 3 12 8
+BA445 Total Quality Management 3 BA342

-BA465 E-Business BA362 + ENG102 3 12 8
+BA465 E-Business 3 BA362 + ENG102

-BA491 Contemporary Topics in Management BA252 3 12 8
+BA491 Contemporary Topics in Management 3 BA252

+5 g

-A. Kı nowledge and Understanding A1 Demonstrate critical and understandings of disciplines core to the field of Business Administration, of subject specific concepts and theories and of processes related to functional areas of the field (e.g. Human Resources, Marketing, Operation Management, etc.).
-A2 Demonstrate critical knowledge and understandings of the dynamic processes of management, of major current issues affecting the business context, and of strategies needed to ensure sustainability within in it including political, economic, legal, technology, social and ethical issues.
+A. Know ledge and Understanding

+A1 Demonstrate critical understanding all disciplines core to the field of Business Administration, of subject specific concepts and theories and of processes related to functional areas of the field (e.g. Human Resources, Marketing, Operation Management, etc.).

+A2 Demonstrate critical knowledge and understanding of the dynamic processes of management, of major current issues affecting the business context, and of strategies needed to ensure sustainability within in it including political, economic, legal, technology, social and ethical issues.
-- Lectures

-- Individual/Group discussions

-- · Independent learning

-- · Quizzes

-- · Written examinations

-- · Student feedback

-- · Written Tasks (homework...etc)
+Teaching and Learning Methods:

+1. Lectu ires.

+2. Indiv idual / group discussions.

+3. Inde pendent learning

+Assessm ent Methods:

+1. Quiz zes.

+2. Writt en examinations.

+ent feedback.

+4. Writt en Tasks (homework etc).

-B. Su ıbject Specific (Practical) Skills B1 Use specialist level skills to apply concepts, theories and management practices to address complex situations and problems at the corporate, business, functional and operational levels of business organizations demonstrating creativity in the use of these skills where appropriate.
+B. Subje ct Specific (Practical) Skills

+B1 Use specialist level skills to apply advance concepts, theories and management practices to address complex situations and problems at the corporate, business, functional and operational levels of business organizations demonstrating creativity in the use of these skills where appropriate

 B2 Operate as a professional in business administration who is able to take significant responsibility for the work of others and who demonstrates particular expertise in one or more specialisms in the field.

-- · Lectures.
+Teaching and Learning Methods:

+1. Lectu ires.

-- · Individual / group discussions.
+2. Indiv 2.
+Individual / group discussions.

-- · Independent learning.
+3. Independent learning.

-- · Research project / field visit to work sites.
+arch project / field visits to work sites.

-- · Field Training as compulsory course.
+5 Field Field Training as a compulsory course

-- · Virtual cases and simulated versions of business issues.

-- · Written examinations.

-- · Problem solving exercises.

-- · Internship report.

-- · Group Project.

-C. Critical Thinking Skills Use a range of approaches to critically analyze, evaluate and synthesize information in order to identify and address problems and issues accurately and effectively across a wide range of business domains, including management practices, accounting and financial management, operations, marketing, and strategic management.
-Utilize both appropriate quantitative and qualitative techniques to identify the information necessary to make informed judgments regarding the challenges and changes that will affect a business in the future constructing a reasoned, evidence supported argument in the process.
+Assessment Methods: 1.
+Virtual cases and simulated versions of business issues.
+2. Written examinations.
+3. Problem solving exercises.
+4. Group Project.
+5. Internship report.
+C. Critical Thinking Skills Use a range of approaches to critically analyze, evaluate and synthesize information in order to identify and address problems and issues accurately C1 and effectively across a wide range of business domains, including management practices, accounting and financial management, operations, marketing, and strategic management.
+Identify and implement relevant solution based on appropriate quantitative and/or qualitative techniques to identify the information necessary to make C2 informed judgments regarding the challenges and changes that will affect a business in the future constructing a reasoned, evidence supported argument in the process.